oollie2/AutoClicker/README.md

 ### 1.0.1

 * Fix for an issue where the app could display and attach to the same process multiple times.

-### 1.1.0

-* Application checks for an update from this repository on boot.
-* Start can be delayed by a user defined amount of seconds.
-* <em>User settings allowing the application to be customised further.
-* Improved message boxes.
-* Ability to set hotkeys</em>